Paramount Plus: Everything to know about CBS All Access' replacement

 How much does Paramount Plus cost?

-That cheaper tier marks a $1 discount from CBS All Access' entry-level price, but this base tier will no longer have the livestream of CBS' broadcast network.
-CBS All Access currently costs $6 a month or $60 annually for its tier with advertising, or $10 a month or $100 annually to go ad-free.
-CBS All Access is offering a deal right now to get a year of the service at half price, a subscription that will carry over to Paramount Plus after Thursday.
-The deal offers the ad-supported tier for $30 for a year or $50 for the ad-free version.
-The deal will no longer be available after Wednesday at 3:59 p.m.
-PT / 6:59 p.m.
-ET -- ending essentially the day before the launch.
+When the $5 base tier launches in June, it won't include your live, local CBS network but some of the programming that's typically broadcast on CBS' network will be made available for base-tier subscribers -- just not everything.
+So, for example, a base-tier subscriber will be able to watch live NFL games on Paramount Plus but won't be able to see all of CBS' live sports; in fact, it won't be able to watch majority of the programming on the CBS live channel.

-The Paramount Plus premium tier will include the breadth of everything on Paramount Plus, including livestreams of the CBS Network's local channels; though this is an ad-free tier, there will be advertising in the live channels.
+The Paramount Plus premium tier includes the breadth of everything on Paramount Plus, including livestreams of the CBS Network's local channels; though this is an ad-free tier, there will be advertising in the live channels.

-The base tier includes ads during the shows and movies you watch on demand, and it won't include your live, local CBS network.
-Some of the programming that's typically broadcast on CBS' network will be made available for base-tier subscribers -- but not everything.
-So, for example, a base-tier subscriber will be able to watch live NFL games on Paramount Plus but won't be able to see all of CBS' live sports.
+In the month of March, you can unlock an extended free trial for one month if you sign up as a new member across platforms -- use code MOUNTAIN to get an extended one month free trial.
+Starting in April, the standard free trial will last one week.

 The pricing for Paramount Plus' competitors runs the gamut.